Bridgeport Art Galleries, Museums, Supplies & More

 Art dealers and appraisers near you are places to find new unique pieces or learn the value of something you already own:

-Gordon Fine Arts honors artists David E. Gordon and Sue Brown Gordon.
-His enormous painted paintings depict colorful flowering poppy fields and tree forms, evoking a Tuscan countryside with a gentle but graphic edge.
+Gordon Fine Arts honors artists David E. Gordon and Sue Brown Gordon whose enormous painted paintings depict colorful flowering poppy fields and tree forms evoking a Tuscan countryside with a gentle but graphic edge.
 Ink washes, acrylic, pencil, and oil are applied to the board and canvas with cloth, wire brushes, and hands.

 Nest Arts Factory, City Lights Gallery, and The Firm Gallery from our main list also sell art in your area.